Tax Liabilities for My Home-Based Business

 Can I Deduct the Costs of My Home Office?

-The IRS permits a home-office deduction for any portion of your residence that is used “exclusively and regularly” as your “principal place of business.”
+The Internal Revenue Service (IRS) permits a home-office deduction for any portion of your residence that is used “exclusively and regularly” as your “principal place of business.”
 What does this mean?
-If you have a dedicated room in your house or apartment that you use as an office, you can deduct the costs associated with that portion of the residence as a business expense.
+If you have a dedicated room in your house or apartment that is for business use, you can deduct the costs associated with that portion of the residence as a business expense.

 “You may see ‘exclusive’ as somewhat of a problem, since the kids may be running in or you sometimes use the office for something else,” Darby says, “but in my experience the IRS hasn’t been super tough about it so long as it’s the principal place where you carry on your business.”